lee-lindley/app_html_table_pkg/README.md

 All kinds of shenanigans going on here.

 - We set *p_right_align_col_list* to '1, 4' to get the first and fourth columns right justified.
-- We add a caption
+- We add a caption.
+- We make odd numbered rows (starting with the header row, but the color for that is overriden) **AliceBlue**.
+- We make even numbered rows **LightGrey**.
 - We provide a custom style that starts with the default one in the package and tweaks it.
     - Make the caption bold/italic instead of just italic.
-    - Set the background color for the column headers to LightGrey.
+    - Set the background color for the column headers to **Orange**.
-    - Every odd numbered row gets a background color of AliceBlue

-Pretty fancy!
+Pretty fancy if a big garish and ugly!
 But given that you have the default CSS code from the package plus this example, it is not that much of a stretch to make your table look the way you want.